The Little River Regiment Honor Roll

 This page is dedicated to the memory of the men and women of the South Carolina backcountry – The Little River Regiment.
 These Patriots helped turn the tide of the American Revolution.

 Names are listed in alphabetical order.
-Click on the links to learn more.
+Click on the links to jump to the listing.

 Benjamin Adair